Debugging HW Platforms Using OpenOCD¶

 Note: In case the debugged program contains empty loops (e.g. a delay loop)

-stepping over these lines might cause gdb
+stepping over these lines might cause gdb to halt and stop being usable

 which would require a restart of the debug session.
 This is a known issue